Freelance Websites

 5. Which is the best freelance site?

-Since various freelancing sites cater to different freelancing categories, it would be unfair to just come up with a list declaring one freelancing site as the best and another one as the worst.
+Since various freelancing sites cater to different freelancing categories, it would be unfair to just come up with a list declaring one freelancing site as the best and the worst.
 It is advised that you join a freelancing site that caters to the freelance niche you want to major in.

 Remember to check the freelance site’s online review to see the other freelancers’ feedback about the site and, thus, determine whether it is the best one for you.